BerniceChua/Sumusunod_-_landing_page/README.md

 5) When the hummingbird leaves the view of the screen, it is game over.

 ## About
-"Augmented Focus" uses an Android phone's built-in camera and built-in sensors (specifically the gyroscope) for the AR to orient the phone and the game piece.
+"Sumusunód" uses an Android phone's built-in camera and built-in sensors (specifically the gyroscope) for the AR to orient the phone and the game piece.

 This is my second project working with 'markerless' augmented reality and using the phone sensors.

 I took the foundations of what I learned from [Dizzy](https://github.com/BerniceChua), and expanded on the gameplay while refactoring/improving the code.

-("Augmented Focus" is just the temporary name, since I haven't thought of a good name yet.
+(~~"Augmented Focus" is just the temporary name, since I haven't thought of a good name yet.~~  I finally thought of a good name!!
+It's "Sumusunód".
 This game is still in closed beta as of now, and will get more features and improvements.)

 I CANNOT STRESS THIS ENOUGH: Before playing, please make sure that you have ample space to move around, and that you are in a safe area with no people or things that could obstruct your movement or injure you.